cjdoris/ExactpAdics2/docs/multivariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The following are coercible to a multivariate polynomial over `R`:
-- An element of `R`.
-- An element of the base ring of `R`.
-- A multivariate polynomial of correct rank whose coefficients are coercible into the base ring of `R`.
-- A sequence of tuples, whose first element is a coefficient and whose second element is an exponent vector.
+True if `X` is coercible to an element of `R`.
+If so, also returns the coerced element.

 ## Basic operations on polynomials